Back to Fruit Paths

 The True Tree: Surrender-Based Identity

-Surrender is not passivity.
-It is the concrete act of returning safety, outcome, and rule to the God who never asked you to be sovereign.
+Surrender is not indifference.
+It is the deliberate act of returning safety, outcome, and rule to the God who never asked you to be sovereign.

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”